 - This is a selective admissions program students must be admitted into the program before taking SUR courses.
-See the selective admissions page for more information regarding admission, progression, and graduation. - A selective admission score of 2.3 or above must be attained to be considered for admission. - To be admitted to the program, students must have current placement out of MAT 072, and must place out of ENG 099 and CCS 099. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 22-22-17-16; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6.5-6.5-5.5-5. - SPT 110 cannot be substituted for SUR 170. - Students who successfully complete SUR 116, SUR 118, SUR 130, SUR 170, and BIO 121 satisfy the requirements for SPT 110 and the Sterile Processing Technician Certificate. - Clinical assignments are made by program faculty based on clinical site availability and clinical case requirements set forth by the Core Curriculum for Surgical Technology and accreditation standards.
-Students may be required to travel up to 60 miles from Parkland campus to complete all required clinical specialty rotations - To remain in the program and graduate, students are required to maintain the following: - Minimum 2.0 PGPA and a C or higher for all program courses, and pass all clinical and didactic courses with a 75 percent or higher. - Minimum of 120 surgical cases scrubbed with 80 in the first scrub role. - Adherence to the Parkland College Code of Conduct, the Surgical Technology Program Code of Ethics, and demonstrate professionalism and behaviors as defined in program handbook and syllabi.
+See the selective admissions page for more information regarding admission, progression, and graduation. - A selective admission score of 2.4 or above must be attained to be considered for admission. - To be admitted to the program, students must have current placement out of MAT 072, and must place out of ENG 099 and CCS 099. - SUR 150 (Personal and Professional Relations) is open to students who have not been admitted to the surgical technology program.
+Students must seek approval from the program director prior to enrollment. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 22-22-17-16; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6.5-6.5-5.5-5. - SPT 110 cannot be substituted for SUR 170. - Students who successfully complete SUR 116, SUR 118, SUR 130, SUR 170, and BIO 121 satisfy the requirements for SPT 110 and the Sterile Processing Technician Certificate. - Clinical assignments are made by program faculty based on clinical site availability and clinical case requirements set forth by the Core Curriculum for Surgical Technology and accreditation standards.
+Students may be required to travel up to 60 miles from Parkland campus to complete required clinical rotations. - To remain in the program and graduate, students are required to maintain the following: - Minimum 2.0 PGPA and a C or higher for all program courses, and pass all clinical and didactic courses with a 75 percent or higher. - Minimum of 120 surgical cases scrubbed with 80 in the first scrub role.

-To graduate, students must complete the National Board for Surgical Technology and Surgical Assisting (NBSTSA) national certification exam administered annually on
+- Adherence to the Parkland College Code of Conduct, the Surgical Technology Program Code of Ethics, and demonstrate professionalism and behaviors as defined in program handbook and syllabi. - To graduate, students must complete the National Board for Surgical Technology and Surgical Assisting (NBSTSA) national certification exam administered annually on campus.